-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well we Chapter 3, Section 7 of this In Network document.)
-20% coinsurance at a durable medical equipment provider Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies such as diabetic insulin pumps or 20% coinsurance at a pharmacy CGM/ insulin pump combo, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies such as diabetic insulin pumps or CGM/ insulin pump combo, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, walkers, and Continuous Glucose Monitors.
+Also covers Part B insulin used through an insulin pump.
+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at your.humana.com/ncshp Prior authorization may be required.
+For Continuous Glucose Monitors, see Diabetes self-monitoring supplies In Network 20% coinsurance at a durable medical equipment provider 20% coinsurance at a pharmacy Cost sharing for covered Part B Insulin furnished through a covered item of durable medical equipment will be no more than \$35 for a one-month (up to 30-day) supply.
 Plan requires prior authorization for durable medical equipment and related supplies.
-Call 1-800-523-0023, (TTY # 711) We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not Out of Network carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our 20% coinsurance at a durable medical equipment provider website at our.humana.com/ncshp Prior authorization may be required.
-20% coinsurance at a pharmacy Plan requires prior authorization for durable medical equipment and related supplies.
-Call 1-800-523-0023, (TTY # 711)
+Call 1-800-523-0023, (TTY # 711) Out of Network 20% coinsurance at a durable medical equipment provider 20% coinsurance at a pharmacy Cost sharing for covered Part B Insulin furnished through a covered item of durable medical equipment provider 20% coinsurance at a pharmacy Plan requires prior authorization for a one-month (up to 30-day) supply.